Seasoned multispecies angler Brian “Bro” Brosdahl leans on Northland’s new Rumble Shiner for Spring Walleye Crankbait Fishing

 BEMIDJI, Minn.
 (January 21, 2022) – Stickbaits, aka jerkbaits, bring out the worst in gamefish.
 The lure’s season of prominence is only weeks away in walleye-infested rivers, too – mere months on northern natural lakes.
 These slender, well-bodied baits enrage shallow roaming walleyes.
 Effectively, stickbaits afford the foremost capacity to cover water and elicit ferocity in warming spring waters.

-To this premise, anglers are in for a treat this season with Northland’s new Rumble Shiner. this premium minnow-style hardbait is a big hit with just about any freshwater predator species.
+To this premise, anglers are in for a treat this season with Northland’s new Rumble Shiner this premium minnow-style crankbait is a big hit with just about any freshwater predator species.

 Once the ice recedes and seasons open on his northwoods lakes, expect notable Northland pro and professional guide Brian “Bro” Brosdahl to be pulling and pitching Rumble Shiners.

 But even before winter says bye-bye, there are opportunities to deploy Rumble Shiners in walleye-laden rivers.
 “Trolling them on a flatline with braid is wicked,” says Bro.
 “One prime target is the Rainy River, a border water between the U.S. and Canada.
 Here, I focus on fingers and shoals, trolling a Rumble Shiner with 75 to 100-feet of line out.
 This technique works on dozens of other rivers, too, in states like North and South Dakota, Iowa, Wisconsin, and Illinois.”